Kitthinut/G6-Hitter-Squashing-V.2/README.md

 - Simulate squash hits using physics 🎯
 - Customize racket velocity, mass & more 🧪
 - Map and manage hitting zones 🗺️
-- Visualize results like angle, time, and distance 📊
+- Visualize results like angle, time, and distance use for your machine 📊

 ---

 ## 🌟 Features

 - 📌 **Zone Mapping** — Add, edit, or reset squash zones.
-- 🧮 **Physics Calculator** — See how different angles affect distance.
+- 🧮 **Physics Calculator** — Tell you the most suitable settings for your machine!
 - 🎛️ **Custom Settings** — Change racket velocity, mass, and restitution.
 - 💅 **Cute UI** — Because squash deserves some sparkle too ✨